ocrmypdf/OCRmyPDF/docs/api.rst

 There is no currently no option to manage how jobs are scheduled other than the argument ``jobs=`` which will limit the number of worker processes.

 Forking a child process to call ``ocrmypdf.run()`` is suggested.
-That way your application will survive even if OCRmyPDF does not.
+That way your application will survive and remain interactive even if OCRmyPDF does not.

 Logging
 ^^^^^^^

 OCRmyPDF will log under loggers named ``ocrmypdf``.
 In addition, it imports ``pdfminer`` and ``PIL``, both of which post log messages under those logging namespaces.

 You can configure the logging as desired for your application or call :func:`ocrmypdf.configure_logging` to configure logging the same way OCRmyPDF itself does.
-The command line parameters such as ``--quiet`` and ``--verbose`` have no equivalents in the API; you must configure logging.
+The command line parameters such as ``--quiet`` and ``--verbose`` have no equivalents in the API; you must use the provided configuration function or do configuration in a way that suits your use case.

 Progress monitoring
 ^^^^^^^^^^^^^^^^^^^